 YOUR INSURANCE CLAIM

 If a fire occurs you may be required by the terms of your policy to produce a cleaning certificate.
 However, whether or not required, without it the insurance company could refuse to pay out.
-If they believe a fire was caused by your failure to have regular chimney cleaning and inspections, your insurance claim won’t be paid.
+If they believe a fire was caused by your failure to have regular clean pros chimney cleaning and inspections, your insurance claim won’t be paid.

 Whatever the terms of your policy (and the difficulty of proving negligence), the greatest risk may, of course, be to your own personal safety.
 Also if a fire causes injury or death to third parties, you could well face civil or even criminal proceedings.